greg-raven/grus/_posts/2024-07-22-mass-immigration-hurts-us.md

 - immigration
 ---

-In his acceptance speech for the Republican nomination for president, Donald Trump reiterated a point he mentioned in his debate with President Biden: mass immigration was hurting Black and Hispanic workers.
+In his acceptance speech for the Republican nomination for president, Donald Trump reiterated a point he mentioned in his debate with Resident Biden: mass immigration was hurting Black and Hispanic workers.

 There are numerous case studies of industries using an increase in foreign workers to displace Black American workers.
 Here are just a few: